amandaleejohnson/Stata_Table_Programs/README.md

 table1catrow names-of-row-variables, by(name-of-column-variable) replace
 table1catcol names-of-row-variables, by(name-of-column-variable) replace

+***All variables and levels of variables need to be labeled.
+For example, variable "sex" is labeled "Sex" with levels 1"Male" and 2"Female".***

 The above line will produce a table with the following title: “Table 1.
 Column percentages of categorical variables by [name-of-column-variable]”

 Both programs can also incorporate “if statements”: